powersj/powersj.io/content/post/ubuntu-release-info.md

 # Ubuntu Release Info

 I recently needed a way to more easily gather a list of supported releases of Ubuntu and preferably installed via PyPI.
 There exists the distro-info package in Ubuntu that is updated after release.
-The probably is it needs ot be updated and when embedded inside a snap that means maintenance.
+The problem is it needs to be updated after a new release and when embedded inside a snap that means twice a year maintenance.

 The solution was to develop a Python app that would query the data found in [changelogs.ubuntu.com](https://changelogs.ubuntu.com/) as that is kept up to date after each release.
 This does mean making two small file downloads.